 Alcohol interacts with many medicines, including some prescription, pharmacy and complementary medicines.

-The effects of combining alcohol and medicine depend on the type and dose of the medicine, the amount of alcohol consumed, and also on personal factors, such as genetics, gender and other health conditions.
-In general, women and older people are more likely to experience such interactions, because they are more susceptible to the effects of alcohol.
+The effects of combining alcohol and medicine depend on the type and dose of the medicine you are taking, the amount of alcohol you drink, and also on personal factors, such as genetics, gender and other health conditions.
+In general, women and older people are more likely to experience this kind of interaction, because alcohol affects them more.

 Always check your medicine’s label, and avoid alcohol if this warning is given.
 If you are unsure about drinking alcohol while taking a medicine, ask your health professional for advice.